 Seniors often find themselves the butt of jokes about technological ineptitude.
 In truth, many senior citizens have as much an interest in technology as the punks who mock them.
-But as people grow older our priorities change.
-Senior citizens often find themselves looking for products that are powerful yet easy to use, not only out of a desire to simplify but also because older buyers can often afford exactly what they want.
+But finding tablets for senior citizens can be difficult — is the screen large enough?
+Is it easy to use?
+We’ve covered all the main points of finding the right tablet for the elderly.

 Not every tablet will do for a crowd as discerning as senior citizens.
 They want a product that just works, and works well, but also provides access to books and videos as well as communication with family.
 Here are three picks wonderfully suited for those needs.